alaguramachandran/Day-5-Task/README.md

 # Day-5-Task
-JSON for loops and JSON Format
+1. Create your own Resume data in JSON Format
+2. For the above JSON, iterate overall for loops (for, for in,for of,forEach)